pluto-collections/.github/profile/README.md

-# Pluto Organization
+# Pluto Collections

-Welcome to Pluto, your destination for innovative browser and text editor solutions!
+Welcome to Pluto, your destination for various tech tools and solutions!

 ## Pluto Browser